dbazhenov/github-stat/README.md

 `kubectl get svc -n demo monitoring-service -o jsonpath="{.status.loadBalancer.ingress[0].ip}"`

+Next, you can run the Demo application, either manually or with Helm.

+### Running Demo application using HELM

+1. Set the HELM parameters in the ./k8s/demo-app/values.yaml file:

+`githubToken` -  is required to properly load the dataset from the GitHub API.
+You can create a personal Token at [https://github.com/settings/tokens](https://github.com/settings/tokens).

+`separateLoads` - If true, separate pods for each database will be started for the load.

+`useResourceLimits` - if true, resource limits will be set for the resource consumption

+`controlPanelService.type` - LoadBalancer for the public address of the dashboard.
+NodePort for developing locally.

+2. Launch the application

+`helm install demo-app ./k8s/demo-app -n demo`

+3. Run `kubectl -n demo get svc` to get the public IP for demo-app-web-service.
+Launch the control panel in your browser.

+4. Open the Settings tab on the control panel and set the parameters for connecting to the databases you created in Percona Everest or with Percona Operators.

+### Running Demo application manually

-4. Create Secrets and ConfigMap for the application.
+1. Create Secrets and ConfigMap for the application.

 `kubectl apply -f k8s/config.yaml -n demo`

 Check the k8s/config.yaml file.
 Be sure to set `GITHUB_TOKEN`, which is required to properly load the dataset from the GitHub API.
 You can create a personal Token at [https://github.com/settings/tokens](https://github.com/settings/tokens).

-5. Run Valkey database
+2. Run Valkey database

 `kubectl apply -f k8s/valkey.yaml -n demo`

-4. Run the Control Panel script
+3. Run the Control Panel script

 `kubectl apply -f k8s/web-deployment.yaml -n demo`